Taha MOUSSA

 This thesis aims at studying the fundamental bounds of communications aided by a reconfigurable surface from an information-theoretic perspective.
 The system is modeled as a channel with action-dependent states, where transmitted data and control signals are jointly encoded.
 The objective is to characterize achievable rates and fundamental bounds under various scenarios, including point-to-point communications, multiple access and broadcast channels, as well as the finite block-length regime.
 Particular attention will be devoted to characterizing the tradeoff between the rate allocated to control signals and that used for data transmission.

-Sadok Gaeid
+Sadok Gaied

-Sujet : Suppression des interférences intentionnelles par reconstruction parcimonieuse et apprentissage machine basé sur un modèle
+Sujet : Suppression des interférences intentionnelles par reconstruction parcimonieuse et apprentissage machine basé sur un modèle / / Mitigation of Intentional Interference Using Sparse Signal Reconstruction and Model-Based Deep Learning

 Encadrant : Matthieu CRUSSIERE, Corentin FONTENEAU